manforowicz/rust_in_cse_notes/cse_rust_book/src/concurrency/channel.md

 # Channel

-As we've already learned, on way for threads to communicate with each other is by having access to shared data, using `Arc<Mutex<Data>>`.
+As we've already learned, eon way for threads to communicate with each other is by having access to shared data, using `Arc<Mutex<Data>>`.

 Another way is through channels. `mpsc` stands for "Multiple Producer Single Consumer", which means that there can be many `Sender`s but only one `Receiver`.

+Channels in Rust are similar to channels in other languages:

 ```rust
 use std::sync::mpsc;